How To Add Asterisks To Correlation Table In MS-Excel

 To add asterisks, the following steps should be taken:

-Step 1: Identify the number of data sets your correlation table is composed of, that is, the n-value.
+Step 1: Identify the number of data sets your correlation table comprises, the n-value.
 In the case of our sample data set, n = 9.

-Step 2: Calculate the r critical value using the formular:
+Step 2: Calculate the r critical value using the formula:

 r critical value = T.INV (1-alpha/2, n-2)/SQRT (T.INV (1-alpha/2, n-2) ^2+n-2)